harj2002/FYP_Data_Analysis_24/README.md

 - **Predefined Comparisons:**
   - Confederate presence/absence participation (Abs_vs_Pres).
   - Behavioral comparisons between different conditions (e.g., NS vs. EF, ATE vs. EF).

+### Experimental Code
+This folder contains all of the choregraphe behaviour files which can be used to run each behaviour on Pepper.

 ## Usage
 Run the scripts from the command line or within a Python environment to perform the statistical tests: